Mulligatawny Soup

 Instructions

-Add onion and carrot to large pot with ¼ cup water over medium heat, then sauté until onions have softened (about 4-5 minutes).
+- Add onion and carrot to a large pot with ¼ cup water over medium heat, then sauté until onions have softened (about 4-5 minutes).

-Add potatoes, garlic, ginger, apples, and diced tomatoes to pot, sauté for another 3 minutes, then add all spices and toss to coat.
+- Add potatoes, garlic, ginger, apples, and diced tomatoes to the pot, sauté for another 3 minutes, then add all spices and toss to coat.

-Add lentils and broth and let contents come to boil.
+- Add lentils and broth and let contents come to a boil.

-Transfer about half of soup, slightly cooled, into blender and blend until smooth, then pour back into pot and stir well (or use immersion blender to cream part of soup in pot).
+- Transfer about half of the soup, slightly cooled, into a blender and blend until smooth.
+Pour back into the pot and stir well (or use an immersion blender to cream part of the soup in the pot).

-Stir in coconut milk and lemon juice and cook for few more minutes.
+- Stir in coconut milk and lemon juice and cook for a few more minutes.

 BON APPÉTIT!